-The men we invite to take part are men who have some connection and significance in the young man's life already.
-Obviously, we include Hal, the father, as the closest man and role model in their life.
+The adults we invite to take part are people who have some connection and significance in the young person's life already.

+For our sons, obviously, we include Hal, the father, as the closest man and role model in their life.
 From there, you can include grandfathers, uncles, men and leaders in the church, and others like parents of friends, coaches, or teachers outside the immediate family.